 Library Usage

-Pikes Peak Library District (PPLD) is the second-largest library system in Colorado, with 425 full- and part-time staff and almost 1,500 volunteers.
-PPLD is one of the most-visited places in the Pikes Peak region and accounts for 96% of library resource circulation in the metro area.
+Pikes Peak Library District (PPLD) is the third-largest library system in Colorado by circulation, with 370 full-time equivalent staff and 350 volunteers.9 PPLD is one of the most-visited places in the Pikes Peak region and accounts for 96% of library resource circulation in the metro area.
 Three other public library systems that also serve the community include: Security Public Library, Rampart Regional Library District (Woodland Park), and Southern Teller County School/Public Library District (Cripple Creek).

 Community involvement in libraries is reflected in three measures: Circulation (resource engagement), Library Visits (physical engagement), and Registered Borrowers (percentage of people prepared to engage).
-In 2019, Colorado Springs libraries had recorded circulation of 8.6 million resources, or 11.6 per resident, recorded among 306,000 registered borrowers.
-Colorado Springs’ per-capita circulation has been close to the state average10 in recent years—just below in 2016 to 2018, and just above in 2019 and 2020.
-Registered users are fewer than the state average (39% vs. 53% statewide in 2019), but the smaller proportion is made up for with greater activity.
+Colorado Springs’ per-capita circulation has been close to the state average in recent years.
+Registered users are fewer than the state average (42% vs. 54% statewide in 2022), but the smaller proportion is made up for with greater activity per user.10

 11 Library Research Service

-In peer communities, suburban library systems shoulder a larger relative share of library activity than in Colorado Springs.12 Colorado Springs ranked 3rd of 6 communities in circulation per capita in 2020; it ranked 6th of 6 in terms of proportion of registered borrowers.
-Colorado Springs has achieved this standing even while PPLD has ranked last in community funding among the 11 largest library systems in Colorado, with local revenue per capita of $45 in 2020.
+In peer communities, suburban library systems shoulder a larger relative share of library activity than in Colorado Springs.
+Colorado Springs ranked 4th of 6 communities in circulation per capita in 2022; it ranked 5th of 6 in terms of proportion of registered borrowers.
+Colorado Springs has achieved this standing even while PPLD has ranked last in community funding among the 10 largest library systems in Colorado, with local revenue per capita of $49 in 2022.12

 13 Institute of Museum and Library Services, Library Research Service, Idaho Commission for Libraries, New Mexico State Library, Texas State Library & Archives Commission.